Nick Lampson: Iraq

+Clinton Impeachment

 Lampson voted in favor of an Impeachment inquiry against Bill Clinton in 1998.
 He was one of only 31 Democrats to cross party lines to support it; they were referred to as "The group of 31".
 Half of the defectors were members of the Blue Dog coalition, a group of Democrats who represent the center of the political spectrum.
 Lampson ultimately voted against the Impeachment of Bill Clinton.

 Later career

 2012 Congressional election

 After 14th District U.S. Congressman Ron Paul decided that he would not run for re-election to Congress in order to focus on his presidential campaign, Lampson filed papers to run for Congress in that 14th District.
 The 14th had been shifted well to the east in redistricting, and now included roughly 85 percent of the territory Lampson had represented during his first stint in Congress.
 Notably, Beaumont and Galveston, the largest cities in Lampson's old district, were now in the 14th.
 Lampson won the May 29, 2012 primary with 83.23% of the vote and faced State Rep. Randy Weber in the November 6th general election.
 Lampson was defeated by Weber on November 6, 2012, by a 53% to 45% margin.
 Lampson only carried his home county of Jefferson County and was unable to overcome the partisan lean of a district that was significantly redder than the territory he had previously represented.